-10 If the evidential test is not satisfied, the public interest test should not and cannot be considered; no matter how important and/or serious the facts and/or issues may appear.
-But if the evidential test is satisfied, the Executive Counsel must go on to consider whether a hearing is desirable in the public interest.

-- 11 In applying the public interest test the Executive Counsel should be especially mindful of four points: - All cases covered by this guidance are necessarily public interest cases, that is, they raise or appear to raise important issues affecting the public interest.
-This is underscored by paragraphs 5(1) and 5(2) of the Scheme.
-Paragraph 5(1) echoes paragraph 24(2) of Schedule 10 of the Companies Act 2006.
-Paragraph 5(2) requires the Conduct Committee to consider, amongst other things, whether the matter appears to give rise to serious public concern or to damage public confidence in the UK accountancy profession as well as all the circumstances of the matter including its nature, extent, scale and gravity.
+- 9. If the evidential test is not satisfied, the public interest test should not and cannot be considered; no matter how important and/or serious the facts and/or issues may appear.
+But if the evidential test is satisfied, the Executive Counsel must go on to consider whether a hearing is desirable in the public interest. - 10.
+In applying the public interest test the Executive Counsel should be especially mindful of four points: - a.
+All cases covered by this guidance are necessarily public interest cases, that is, they raise or appear to raise important issues affecting the public interest.
+This is underscored by paragraphs 4(1) and 4(2) of the Scheme.
+Paragraph 5(2) requires the Board to consider, amongst other things, whether the matter appears to give rise to serious public concern or to damage public confidence in the UK accountancy profession as well as all the circumstances of the matter including its nature, extent, scale and gravity.
 The Executive Counsel is required to ask a slightly different question: whether a hearing (rather than an investigation) is "desirable in the public interest".
+Following their investigation,

-Following his investigation, he is likely to answer that question by reference to more information than was available to the Conduct Committee. - A Formal Complaint satisfying the evidential test should usually be delivered to the Committee unless contrary public interest factors clearly outweigh those favouring delivery. - There is an alternative means of disposal under the Scheme whereby the Executive Counsel may agree terms of a settlement, for consideration by Settlement Approvers in accordance with paragraph 8 of the Scheme.
+- they are likely to answer that question by reference to more information than was available to the Board. - b.
+A Formal Complaint satisfying the evidential test should usually be delivered to the Board's Conduct Committee (Conduct Committee) unless contrary public interest factors clearly outweigh those favouring delivery. - c.
+There is an alternative means of disposal under the Scheme whereby the Executive Counsel may agree terms of a settlement, for consideration by Settlement Approvers in accordance with paragraph 7 of the Scheme.
 Entering into settlement discussions is at the sole discretion of the Executive Counsel, and, in considering whether this would be appropriate, he must have regard to the public interest.
-Where terms of a settlement cannot be agreed, or are not approved by Settlement Approvers, the Executive Counsel shall proceed to deliver the Formal Complaint in accordance with paragraph 7(11) of the Scheme. - The application of the public interest test is not simply a matter of comparing the number of factors on each side.
+Where terms of a settlement cannot be agreed, or are not approved by Settlement Approvers, the Executive Counsel shall proceed to deliver the Formal Complaint in accordance with paragraph 6(10) of the Scheme. - d.
+The application of the public interest test is not simply a matter of comparing the number of factors on each side.
 The Executive Counsel must carefully and fairly weigh each factor, and then make an overall assessment.
-No single factor or combination of factors is necessarily determinative. - 12 The following are examples of public interest factors favouring delivery of a Formal Complaint to the Conduct Committee: - The gravity of the alleged misconduct and/or breach of obligation.
-It is likely that a hearing is desirable in the public interest where there is evidence that the alleged misconduct:

-(a) involved acts of dishonesty or of a criminal nature, or otherwise casts doubt on the integrity of the Member or Member Firm;

-(b) involved a failure to comply with a requirement to cooperate with the FRC pursuant to paragraphs 14(1) or 14(2) of the Scheme;

-- (c) was pre-meditated, repeated or systemic; - (d) involved abuse of a position of authority or trust; - (e) casts doubt on the objectivity of the Member or Member Firm;

-(f) involved a non-trivial failure on the part of the Member or Member Firm to act with professional competence or due care, or otherwise involved action that could discredit the profession.

-- The gravity of the actual or potential consequences of the alleged misconduct and/or breach of obligation.

-- There is a real risk of repetition.

-- Public confidence in:

-- the accounting profession;

-- financial reporting;
+No single factor or combination of factors is necessarily determinative - 11.
+The following are examples of public interest factors favouring delivery of a Formal Complaint to the Conduct Committee: - a.
+The gravity of the alleged misconduct and/or breach of obligation.
+It is likely that a hearing is desirable in the public interest where there is evidence that the alleged misconduct: - i. involved acts of dishonesty or of a criminal nature, or otherwise casts doubt on the integrity of the Member or Member Firm; - ii. involved a failure to comply with a requirement to cooperate with the FRC pursuant to paragraphs 13(1) or 13(2) of the Scheme; - iii. was pre-meditated, repeated or systemic; - iv. involved abuse of a position of authority or trust; - v. casts doubt on the objectivity of the Member or Member Firm; - vi. involved a non-trivial failure on the part of the Member or Member Firm to act with professional competence or due care, or otherwise involved action that could discredit the profession; - b.
+The gravity of the actual or potential consequences of the alleged misconduct and/or breach of obligation. - c.
+There is a real risk of repetition. - d.
+Public confidence in: - i. the accounting profession; - ii. financial reporting;

-- corporate governance; and/or
+- iii. corporate governance; and/or - iv. the Scheme

-- the Scheme.